appvestor/v6-template-examples/sms_template/README.md

 }
 ```

+### Step 3
-3. Create a class that extends from CalldoradoCustomView and overrides the method getRootView(), from where you can inflate a layout resource or create the UI programmatically.
-Open the classes AftercallCustomView.java and WicDisplayCustomView.java for samples.
+Create a class that extends from CalldoradoCustomView and overrides the method getRootView(), from where you can inflate a layout resource or create the UI programmatically.
+Open the classes AftercallCustomView.java or WicDisplayCustomView.java for samples.